 History

-In 2014, a floor-timber of the wreck was accidentally brought to the surface by a fisherman, who reported the find to the State Archaeology Department of Schleswig-Holstein (ALSH).
-The wreck is situated in close proximity to the village of Fahrdorf near Schleswig at a shallow depth of ca. 2 metres.
-It was investigated between 2015-2017 under the auspices of the ALSH by students and divers of the Maritime Archaeology Programme at the University of Southern Denmark (SDU) and the Study Group for Maritime and Limnic Archaeology (AMLA: Arbeitsgruppe für Maritime und Limnische Archäologie) at the University of Kiel.
+In 2014, a floor timber of a wreck was accidentally brought to the surface by a fisherman in de Schlei Fjord in Northern Germany, who reported the find to the State Archaeology Department of Schleswig-Holstein (ALSH).
+A wreck was located, situated in close proximity to the village of Fahrdorf (from which it got its name) near Schleswig at a shallow depth of ca. two metres.
+It was investigated between 2015-2017 under the auspices of the ALSH by students and divers of the Maritime Archaeology Programme at the University of Southern Denmark (SDU) and the Working Group for Maritime and Limnic Archaeology (Arbeitsgruppe für Maritime und Limnische Archäologie, AMLA) at the University of Kiel.

 Due to the almost non-existent visibility in the Schlei fjord, the wreck was initially haptically assessed by divers.
 In later campaigns, carried out by AMLA, the wreck was surveyed by constructing a frame along which an underwater camera was moved over the wreck in very close distance to the wreck at a visibility of only 30-40 cm.
 The exercise was repeated in winter at a slightly better visibility.
 The underwater footage was converted into images, which were processed with a Structure-from-Motion (SfM) software to create a 3D-model of the wreck.
 Through this ground-breaking method, a model of the wreck was generated that was detailed enough to infer even details on a constructional level.